-I will take the star-formation as the canonical example of the structure of the network in an organization headed by a charismatic leader.
+The star-formation of the network, with a communicator-in-chief at the node, is a stylized simplification of such charismatic leadership.
 The structure determines both communication and membership.
 Communication is highly asymmetric: the leader is at the node of the star.
 As the nodal actor he is heard and observed by all other members of the network, but they can only hear and observe the two members of the star formation who adjoin them.
+The nodal actor has both this structural informational advantage, and an advantage of status: his communications may be given more weight than those of neighbours.
 Underpinning this structure is some objective characteristic that determines the composition of the star.
 For example, if the organization is a firm, it will have built mechanisms by which the CEO can communicate with employees; if the organization is a city, the mayor may be able to communicate with residents through spatially bounded local media.
 Evidently, each member is aware that he hears and observes the nodal actor: this is shared knowledge.
 Shared knowledge is not necessarily common knowledge: members need not automatically know that all other members are receiving the same messages.
-But, as I will discuss, a leader who needs common knowledge can use his asymmetric power to generate it.
+But as I will discuss, a leader who needs common knowledge can use his asymmetric power to generate it.